Kernix13/beginner-git-commands/ADVANCED_GIT.md

 You can make comments on the code you pushed.
 This only makes sense when you are contributing:

 1. Click on the _Files changed_ tab when on the PR for the push
-1. Click the `+` button that appears when you hover over the code
+1. Click the `+` button that appears when you hover over a line of the code
 1. Make a comment on a line of code.
 1. You can add a description for the comment and also click the "_Resolve conversation_" button.